How Long Do Hot Water Cylinders Last?

 Limescale and Water Softening

 It is our understanding that a thin layer of limescale can be beneficial to a cylinder’s lifespan, as it provides protection against acidity and other corrosive factors.
-Using completely softened water means that the cylinder loses (or never has the chance to build up) this protective layer and so can corrode more quickly.
+Using completely softened water (lacking mineral content) means that the cylinder loses (or never has the chance to build up) this protective layer and so can corrode more quickly.
 Too much limescale can also be negative though, as it can inhibit the heat transfer from the coil and lead to reduced efficiency.

 In conclusion, the lifespan of a hot water cylinder can vary depending on several factors, such as the grade of the cylinder’s manufacturing materials, the pH level of the water in the area, the regularity of servicing, and how much the water has been softened.